vlad-x/lmongo/readme.md

-#`elmongo`
+#`lmongo`

 ##The Power of Elasticsearch for Mongoose.

-`elmongo` is a [mongoose](http://mongoosejs.com/) plugin that integrates your data with [Elasticsearch](http://www.elasticsearch.org), to give you the full power of highly available, distributed search across your data.
+`lmongo` is a [mongoose](http://mongoosejs.com/) plugin that integrates your data with [Elasticsearch](http://www.elasticsearch.org), to give you the full power of highly available, distributed search across your data.

-This fork of `elmongo` is compatible with Heroku and the Bonsai add-on.
+`lmongo` is a fork of [elmongo](https://github.com/usesold/elmongo).
+It is compatible with Heroku and the Bonsai add-on and provides more flexible `where` clause options.

 If you have [homebrew](http://brew.sh/), you can install and run Elasticsearch with this one-liner: